 Environmental Sustainability

 An organisation should strive for sustainability in its operations.
-Sustainable use of resources can be achieved by a number of ways.
+Sustainable use of resources can be achieved through a number of channels;

 recycling – reduction of waste by reusing and recycling to save money on costly landfill and transport services.
 In addition, waste reduction and recycling campaigns ensure that an organization is contributing to a tangible sustainable future

-managing waste streams including paper from the administration activities, construction and demolition waste from redevelopment, and hazardous substances
+managing waste streams, including paper from the administration activities, construction and demolition waste from redevelopment, and hazardous and noxious substances (HNS)

-using renewable energy – the use of solar panels that convert solar radiation into direct current electricity
+using renewable energy – such as the use of solar panels that convert solar radiation into direct current electricity

 developing and promoting a culture of environmental leadership, responsibility and continual improvement